openrisc/openrisc.github.io/software.md

 of you having to go and download tarballs and run `./configure && make && make install` and chase down build failures you have an nice tool to do it all for you.

-Buildroot supports building and packaging applications for Linux using uClibc-ng.
+Buildroot supports building and packaging applications for Linux using uClibc-ng, musl and the GNU C Library (glibc).

 ### OpenADK